Skills for my campaign

 My houserules make some small changes to the available skills in Savage Worlds and Sprawlrunners.
 Below is a complete reference to all the skills, including the ones in core SWADE.
 It also has some clarifications of which skill applies to some common actions where it’s perhaps not immediately obvious (eg. is a Matrix search Electronics, Hacking, or Research?)

-Specialisations are also available for Common Knowledge.
+Skill specialisations are available for Common Knowledge, but these are a house rule for this campaign and not handled like normal skill specialisations in Savage Worlds.
 As for other specialisations, they cost 1 skill point per specialisation you take.
-Unlike other specialisations, they don’t change the roll, but they provide considerably more information on a Success or a Raise than if you didn’t have the specialisation.
+Unlike other specialisations, they don’t change the roll you make; but on any Common Knowledge check where the specialisation applies, you will get considerably more information on a Success or a Raise than if you didn’t have the specialisation.
 The narrower the specialisation, the more information you’ll get on a Success.
 You can purchase as many of these as you want.

 All characters get a d4 rank in these skills for free, without having to spend any skill points.
 You can, of course, spend points to improve them further.

 - Athletics (Agility): Running, climbing, jumping, balancing, throwing (including weapons), catching.

 - Common Knowledge (Smarts): General knowledge of daily life in the Sixth World.